 The aim of surgery could be to strengthen a weakened bone, such as thigh or arm bones or hip or shoulder joints.
-The bone may be strengthened by putting a metal rod down the middle of the bone or fixing a metal plate on the outside of the bone.
+The bone may be strengthened with a metal rod, or a metal plate.

 If you have a collapsed bone in your spine, you may have a balloon kyphoplasty.
-A small balloon is inserted into the affected bone and inflated until the height of the bone is back to normal.
+This is where a small balloon is inserted into the affected bone and inflated until the height of the bone is back to normal.
 When the balloon is removed, the space where it was is filled with cement.

 Surgery for secondary bone cancer can also be used to relieve pressure on the spinal cord.
 If this is suitable for you, the aim of surgery is to remove as much of the tumour as possible from the spine.

-If only one part of your bone has cancer and it hasn’t spread anywhere else in your body, the surgeon might remove the affected part of the bone.
-It will sometimes then be replaced with a false part.
+Rarely, if only one part of your bone has cancer and it has not spread anywhere else, the surgeon might remove the affected part of the bone.

 Secondary bone tumours may be treated with surgery.
 You may have surgery: